wyhitcs/team-letsencrypt/D4/outline.md

 ##Plan and current status:
-1. We have finished the first version of Context View, Development View and Variability Perspectives.
+1. We have finished the first version of Context View, Development View, Deployment View, Variability Perspectives and Evolution Perspectives.
-2. We plan to add Deployment View and Evolution Perspectives for our chapter
+2. The content are still in first version, hence they need to be revised.
-3. The Context View, Development View and Variability Perspectives are still in first version, hence they need to be revised.
+3. We have made a little contribution to Let's Encrypt project and further contribution is planned and in progress.